igij01/CS-180-Group-Project-001-2/src/Server/PacketRequestFormat.md

 All exception response will be in the form of
 > !ExceptionClassName#RequestType#'message'
 >
-Note that if an instruction is blank or request typer cannot be determined, the request type would be "blank request" or "wrong request"
+Note that if an instruction is blank or protocolRequestType typer cannot be determined, the protocolRequestType type would be "blank protocolRequestType" or "wrong protocolRequestType"